wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 ## Proposal - Catalogue Pipeline

-The Genre-as-a-whole stays as it is, being a Concept of type Genre.
+The Genre-as-a-whole stays as it is, unidentified, but bearing the type Genre.

-The primary Concept in its concepts list (currently a Concept of type Concept) should now also become a Concept of type Genre.
+The primary Concept that is currently in its concepts list (a Concept of type Concept, derived from the $a subfield) should now become a Concept of type Genre.

-This will be consistent with the treatment of simple Subjects, where both the subject as a whole and the concept in the subject end up with the same canonicalId.
+In the case of a compound Genre, a new Concept representing the Genre as a whole should be inserted as the first concept in the concepts list.

+This will be inconsistent with the way Subjects are represented, but is a better representation of what is happening in the Concepts API.

 ## Proposal - Concepts Pipeline